ShamSZ/wdi-project-two/README.md

 * Be deployed online and accessible to the public.
 * Have semantically clean HTML
 * The app should include authentication - with encrypted passwords & an authorisation flow.
+* The app should be styled with Bulma.

 ## Technologies Used